Leonardi1469/ProjectileMotionPython/ideal_model/README.md

 python analytical_numerical_comparison.py
 ```

-The programs will generate PNG figures for visualization in GitHub and PDF figures for use in the associated article.
+The programs generate PNG figures for visualization in GitHub and PDF figures for use in the associated article.

 ---

 ## 📚 8.
 References

-Classical mechanics and projectile-motion references will be added after the theoretical section of the associated article is finalized.
+Classical mechanics, projectile-motion, and numerical-method references will be incorporated after the theoretical section of the associated article is finalized.